 Grooming and Care

-- American Shorthair: A quick once-over with a brush once a week keeps them looking Sharp.
+- American Shorthair: A quick once-over with a brush once a week keeps them looking sharp.
 They are very low-maintenance.
+During the spring molt, I bump my American patients to twice-weekly sessions to keep hairballs down.

 Health and Lifespan